 Dynamic listener position, RTPC driven

 Shadow of Mordor was a big pivot from Monolith’s previous games.
-It was our first 3rd person action game and was an amazing opportunity to explore a new perspective.
-We consciously wanted to bring some of that 1st person shooter intimacy to the title and I think we achieved it.
+It was our first third person action game and was an amazing opportunity to explore a new perspective.
+We consciously wanted to bring some of that first person shooter intimacy to the title and I think we achieved it.

 Responsibilities as Senior Sound Designer: